slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - A man would marry a poor woman as long as she’s loyal.
 A woman would marry a cheating man as long as he’s rich.
 - A submissive wife can make a man richer than a career woman.
 - «I want to be wanted, but not needed.
 I should be the one pushing for commitment.
-I want to have the feeling that I make a great deal, because he's of higher value than me.»
+I want to have the feeling that I make a great deal, because he’s of higher value than me.»
 - If you’re waiting for a man to get rich before you take him serious, take note. «Men don’t fall in love when they’re rich».

 > *"As long as the bed shakes, the house will remain stable." (...)